indigofairyx/Extended_Capslock_Context_Menu/README.md

 			  it will show the Dir of the active file.

 ++ Other Features With Toggle Options ++
-	- light & dark mode toggle (DARK is default),
+	+ light & dark mode toggle (DARK is default),
-	- sound beeps for capslock state change (ON by default)
+	+ sound beeps for capslock state change (ON by default)
-	- shifted number row, when caps on, (OFF by default) `1234567890-=
+	+ shifted number row, when caps on, (OFF by default)
+		+ `1234567890-=
-		~!@#$%^&*()_+
+		+ ~!@#$%^&*()_+
-	*+ Replace Notepad++'s Right Click Menu with this one!
-(OFF by Default) *+ Auto Copy & Live Preview Mode
+	+ *+ Replace Notepad++'s Right Click Menu with this one!
+(OFF by Default)
-		* See Known Issues warning below.
+	+ *+ Auto Copy & Live Preview Mode

 ++++ ADDITONAL MENUS ++++

-A custom built Open With\In Alternative Text Editor Menu that works in NP++ (on the active file viewing) and in Everything 1.5a (when a file is selected).
+	+ A custom built Open With\In Alternative Text Editor Menu that works in NP++ (on the active file viewing) and in Everything 1.5a (when a file is selected).
-The Hotkey for this Menu is {F9}
+	+ The Hotkey for this Menu is {F9}
-There's a handful of light-weight text editors that I play with...
+	+ There's a handful of light-weight text editors that I play with...
 This menu can be made to work in other applications...
-If you're an AHK enthusiast I recommend adding your own editors.
+	+ If you're an AHK enthusiast I recommend adding your own editors.

 ...
-And more ...
+And more !!! ...
+Check Out the Releases pages for detail of other Features & Fixes as they were added.